15 August 1975 Bangladeshi coup d'état: Cantonment

-In the early hours of 15 August, the mutineers decided to divide into teams, and each team was to be given specific instructions and targets.
-They created roadblocks around the target areas using tanks.
-The President's residence was attacked at 5:30 AM.
-The coup was going to happen at midnight.
+A coup was going to happen at midnight.
 Former DGFI chief Brigadier Rauf was the first to get such a hint through sources around 2 to 3 AM. but reportedly remained inactive.
 The army chief K. M. Shafiullah claimed, fearing the unknown, Brigadier Rauf immediately left his home and took safe shelter with his family behind the house under a tree who came out in the morning and narrated various unrelated 'stories' to cover up his failure making statements in the newspapers.
 The head of military intelligence, Lieutenant Colonel Salauddin, received news of the movement of soldiers and tanks between 4:30 AM and 5 AM.
 Then he rushed to the house of Army Chief Shafiullah and informed him of the situation.
 Army Chief Shafiullah kept calling the President, but could not get through.
 Then he kept calling everywhere.
 The Army Chief got Brigade Commander Shafaat Jamil on the phone at 5:30 AM.
 He ordered Shafaat to move the 1st Bengal and 4th Bengal Regiments to resist the mutineers, but Shafaat Jamil remained inactive claiming that the army chief did not give him any order.
 Then the Army chief also spoke to DGFI chief Jamil Uddin Ahmed on the phone.
 The DGFI chief rushed to the spot after receiving the President's call and was killed by the mutineers.
 The army chief got the president on the phone at around 5:50 AM.
 The President informed him that his house was under attack.
 It was around 5:55 AM.
 After that, there was no response on his phone.
 Shafiullah heard gunshots on the phone and the connection was lost soon after.
 Then Shafiullah called Deputy Army Chief Ziaur Rahman and Brigadier Khaled Mosharraf and asked them to come to his house.
 He also called the Air Chief, the Naval Chief and the station commander of Dhaka Cantonment Colonel Hamid.
 Then he rushed to the office.
 But in the end failed to mount any effective resistance against the rebels.
 The President was killed at around 6 am.